Diabetes type 2: what treatments work?

-Medications to control your blood sugar
+Medicines to control your blood sugar

 Although doctors set general blood sugar targets for people with diabetes, in practice your treatment, including your blood sugar target, will be tailored to your individual needs.

-Pills to control blood sugar:
+Tablets to control blood sugar:

 But sulfonylureas can sometimes make your blood sugar too low.
-The medical name for this is hypoglycemia.
+The medical name for this is hypoglycaemia.
 Some people get an allergic reaction (usually a skin rash) when they start taking sulfonylureas.
 You might also gain some weight.

-Meglitinide medications are similar to sulfonylureas and are sometimes used instead.
+Meglitinide medicines are similar to sulfonylureas and are sometimes used instead.
 You take them just before you eat.
 You might take them as well as metformin.
 They can make your blood sugar too low, although this is less likely than with sulfonylureas.
 They can cause some weight gain.